maxmpz/powerampapi/poweramp_provider_example/readme.md

 Use [EXTRA_PROVIDER from PowerampAPI.java](../poweramp_api_lib/src/main/java/com/maxmpz/poweramp/player/PowerampAPI.java#L1694) for fine-grained scan just for your provider.
 If not specified, Poweramp will scan all known folders and providers.

+### Rescan

+Poweramp optimizes scanning the providers to reduce possible hit on user battery (as any media file related change will trigger some sort of rescan).
+By default Poweramp will scan Provider initially and won't rescan it automatically, unless:

+- provider explicitly sends rescan request intent to Poweramp
+- user uses Rescan option from within Provider's folder in Poweramp (Folders or Folders Hierarchy categories).
+This way only the given folder hierachy is rescanned
+- user uses Rescan or Full Rescan option from Poweramp Settings / Library

+There is also "Scan Providers" option (disabled by default) which will force Poweramp to rescan Providers automatically in other cases.

 ### Deletion